 diabetes within five years.
 If you’re at risk of developing diabetes,

 The Diabetes Prevention Program is an intensive twelve-month lifestyle

 change program.
 With 16 classes in the first six months, followed by monthly

 classes for the remaining six months, the program is designed for those

 individuals ready to make a lasting change.
 It is offered at various locations

 across the Valley Health service area throughout the year.

-Please contact the Valley Health hospital convenient for you to learn more
+Please contact the Valley Health location convenient for you to learn more

 about the Diabetes Prevention Program and when the next twelve-month program

 will be starting in your area.